monty241/documentation/content/applications/finance/fiscal_localizations.rst

 Fiscal localizations
 ====================

+With the Ecuadorian localization you can generate electronic documents with its XML, Fiscal folio, with electronic signature and direct connection to tax authority SRI.

+The supported documents are Invoices, Credit Notes, Debit Notes, Purchase Liquidations and Withholds.

+The localization also Includes automations to easily predict the withholding tax to be applied to each purchase invoice.

 .. _fiscal_localizations/packages:

 Fiscal localization packages
 ============================

 **Fiscal Localization Packages** are country-specific modules that install pre-configured taxes, fiscal positions, chart of accounts, and legal statements on your database.
 Some additional features, such as the configuration of specific certificates, are also added to your Accounting app, following your fiscal administration requirements.

 .. note::
    Odoo continuously adds new localizations and improves the existing packages.